jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 ### 49 Earnings definitions for purposes of clause 51
 (1)
 (2)
-(3) In clause 51(2), earnings does not include any payment made on the termination of employment in respect of leave entitlements.
+(3) In clause 51(2), earnings includes any payment made on the termination of employment in respect of leave entitlements.
+The Corporation must treat such a payment as having been derived after the termination of employment for a period that is equal to the total period that the claimant could have taken as leave if the claimant had not received the payment.
 (4) In clause 51(2)—
   (a) earnings includes payments—
     (i) whether made in New Zealand or overseas: